 Decide How Many Killer Rhinoceroaches to Play

-When playing two Killer Rhinoceroaches, each card played beforehand increases the attack of both Killer Rhinoceroaches, so one card increases the total damage by 2.
-The minimum damage when playing Killer Rhinoceroach twice is 1 + 2 = 3, so it's easier to understand if you think in terms of how many 2-damage increments you can add to that base of 3.
+When playing two Killer Rhinoceroaches, the attack of both increases for each card you play beforehand, so one card increases the total damage by 2.
+The minimum damage from playing Killer Rhinoceroach twice is 3 (1+2), so it's easier to understand if you think in terms of how many 2-damage increments you can add to that base of 3.

 Add Extra Damage Later